-In extreme cases, the school may use outside resources to resolve a complaint at the least; this would include taking advice from AIS.
+In extreme cases, the school may use outside resources to resolve a complaint which would include taking advice from AIS.

 Parents are notified in an information booklet (Kindlehill - Information for Parents) of the policy regarding complaints and grievances.
+The Policy is available from the office and on the website.

-Parents receive at the start of each year, a Communications Protocol.
+Parents also receive at the start of each year, a Communications Protocol which indicates how to raise concerns.